Principor/paxos/README.md

+# Overview
+The following is an implementation of the paxos algorithm written in Elixir as coursework for my Computer Science MSci degree.
+The algorithm itself can be found in paxos.ex, which was written completely by me.
+It has been tested in numerous adverse conditions, with many nodes randomly changing, and still manages to produce the correct result.

 # Files:
 - paxos.ex: main Paxos layer source
 - beb.ex: best effort broadcast (BEB) layer the Paxos layer is built upon.